 As of now you are well on your way when it comes to learning and executing how to open a restaurant.
 But menu design is no small feat, in fact, it is arguably the key most important element of your restaurant!
 That is why this menu design series had to be broken down into two articles.

-Join us next week as we return with pricing breakdown and strategies to help you create the menu everyone is talking about, until next time!
+Join us in the next menu design article as we return with pricing breakdown and strategies to help you create the menu everyone is talking about, until next time!

 While your here, if you are opening a new restaurant, you are going to need to hire some new staff!
 Be sure to check out our hiring guide below to help get you on the right track!